odrymark/AIMusicApp/README.md

 | Frontend | http://173.212.255.171 |
 | Backend  | http://173.212.255.171:8080 |

+## Known Issues with VPS
+Since the server does not have a GPU, the LLM runs on the CPU, resulting in long waiting times for mood classification when uploading songs and even longer for song recommendation.
+Genius API blocks Contabo IP ranges, so the lyrics fetching will fall back to using lyrics.ovh, which has worse lyrics data and can lead to unknown moods.

 ## Tech-stack
 The project uses:
 - .NET 9 for the backend
 - React for the frontend
+- Python for the AI backend
+- Ollama for the LLM provider
 - PostgreSQL as the database
 - Neon for the database provider
 - CloudFlare R2 for storing songs